What Services Do Concrete Companies Offer?

 Check Licensing and Insurance

-Concrete contractors need a public works contractor license in Idaho from the Idaho Division of Occupational and Professional Licenses.
-Your provider should have insurance in case of injuries or accidents.
+Concrete contractors need a public works contractor license in Idaho, which is regulated by the Idaho Division of Occupational and Professional Licenses.
+Your provider should have insurance in case of accidents or injuries.

 Look for Trade Group Memberships

 Check to see if your contractor belongs to any trade organizations, such as the American Concrete Pavement Association (ACPA) or the American Society of Concrete Contractors (ASCC).
-Membership in these groups can indicate a high standard of work and commitment to continued education.
+Membership in these groups typically indicates a high standard of work and commitment to continued education.

 Read Customer Reviews